Koderma subdivision

 Koderma subdivision is the only administrative subdivision in the Koderma district in the North Chotanagpur division in the state of Jharkhand, India.

 History

 Koderma sub-division was created in Hazaribagh district in 1973 and on 10 April 1994, it was made a full-fledged district.

 Administrative set up

-The district is headed by a deputy commissioner, who is assisted by a number of officers.
+The district is headed by a Deputy commissioner(DC), who is assisted by a number of officers.
 Koderma subdivision continues to function with six community development blocks: Koderma, Jainagar, Markacho, Satgawan, Chandwara and Domchanch.

 Two statutory towns are: Koderma and Jhumri Telaiya.

 Three census towns are: Bekobar, Karma and Domchanch.
 There are 577 inhabited villages and 122 uninhabited villages.

 The details of Koderma subdivision are as follows:

 Demographics

 As per the 2011 Census of India data Koderma subdivision, in Koderma district in 2011, had a total population of 716,259.
 There were 367,222 (51%) males and 348,037 (49%) females.
 Scheduled castes numbered 109,003 (15.22%) and scheduled tribes numbered 6,903 (0.96%).
 Density of population was 282 persons per square km.
 Literacy rate was 66.84%, male literacy rate was 79.78%, female literacy rate was 53.23%.